 Operating performance measures

-A company’s FFO (funds from operations), AFFO (adjusted funds from operations), and NOI (net operating income) are its key measures of operating performance.
-These measures are important in evaluating the operating performance of the company’s portfolio and in providing a basis for comparison with other real estate companies.
+FFO (funds from operations), AFFO (adjusted funds from operations), and NOI (net operating income) are all key measures of operating performance for REITs (real estate investment trusts).
+These measures are important in evaluating the operating performance of a company’s portfolio and in providing a basis for comparison with other real estate companies.

-A company’s net operating income is computed by deducting its operating expenses from its gross operating income.
-A company’s operating expenses can be property taxes, maintenance costs, and salary, among other things.
-NOI, on the same token, is used to measure the operating performance of the company’s properties while FFO is used measure operating performance of a REIT.
+Net operating income, or NOI, is computed by deducting the operating expenses from the gross operating income.
+These operating expenses can be property taxes, maintenance costs, or salaries, among other expenses.
+In this sense, NOI is used to measure the operating performance of a company’s properties, whereas FFO is used measure the operating performance of an REIT.